azist/azos/src/Azos/Data/metadata.md

  Name |Type| Description
  ---- |----|-----------
- storeFlag |StoreFlag| Specifies whether field is skipped, stored, loaded or stored and loaded key |bool| True to indicate that this field is (a part of) primary key kind |DataKind| Specifies data kinds such as: `Text, ScreenName, Color, Date, DateTime, DateTimeLocal, EMail, Month, Number, Range, Money, Search, Telephone, Time, Url, Week` required|bool| True to indicate that field must be non-null value visible|bool| True indicates that field is shown on UI (used for MVVM) valueList|string| A delimited list of permissible lookup values (lookup dictionary) dflt|object|Default field value (if any) min|object|Minimum permissible value or null max|object|Maximum permissible value or null minLength|int|Minimum data length, 0 = no limit maxLength|int|Maximum data length, 0 = no limit charCase|CharCase|Defaults to `AsIs`.
+ storeFlag |StoreFlag| Specifies whether field is skipped, stored, loaded or stored and loaded key |bool| True to indicate that this field is a (part of) primary key kind |DataKind| Specifies data kinds such as: `Text, ScreenName, Color, Date, DateTime, DateTimeLocal, EMail, Month, Number, Range, Money, Search, Telephone, Time, Url, Week` required|bool| True to indicate that field must have a non-null value visible|bool| True indicates that field is shown on the UI (used for MVVM) valueList|string| A delimited list of permissible lookup values (lookup dictionary) dflt|object|Default field value (if any) min|object|Minimum allowed value or null max|object|Maximum allowed value or null minLength|int|Minimum data length, 0 = no limit maxLength|int|Maximum data length, 0 = no limit charCase|CharCase|Defaults to `AsIs`.
 CharCases are: `AsIs, Upper, Lower, Caps` *The first and subsequent chars after space or '.' are capitalized, the rest left intact*, `CapsNorm` - *The first and subsequent chars after space or '.' are capitalized, the rest is lower-cased*